On the bound states of magnetic Laplacians on wedges: Introduction

 \section{Introduction}

 Our first motivation comes from the problem of finding the ground state energy for the magnetic Neumann Laplacian, with a large magnetic field, on a bounded domain.
-This problem arises in the analysis of the Ginzburg-Landau equation in the regime of onset superconductivity in a surface, occurring when the intensity of an exterior magnetic field decreases from a large, critical, value~\cite{BF07,LP99a, HP03, FH05, FH06, FH09}.
+This problem arises in the analysis of the Ginzburg-Landau equation in the regime of onset superconductivity in a surface, occurring when the intensity of an exterior magnetic field decreases from a large, critical value; see \eg~\cite{FH09, J01, LP99a}, the monograph~\cite{FH}, and the references therein.

 Large field values for the magnetic Laplacian are equivalent, via scaling, to the semi-classical limit of the magnetic Schr\"{o}dinger operators.
 In this limit, the \emph{magnetic Neumann Laplacian on a wedge} emerges, after some derivation, as a model in the problem for domains with corners.
-Notably, spectral properties of this model operator are manifested in the semi-classical asymptotic expansion for the ground state eigenvalue of the initial magnetic Schr\"{o}dinger operator on such a cornered domain; see \eg~\cite{BDP16, J01, P13} and the monograph~\cite{R} for details.
+Notably, spectral properties of this model operator are manifested in the semi-classical asymptotic expansion for the ground state eigenvalue of the initial magnetic Schr\"{o}dinger operator on such a cornered domain; see \eg~\cite{BDP16, BF07, J01, P13} and the monographs~\cite{FH,R} for details.
+This mathematical problem resonates with the recent interest in surface superconductivity in presence of corners; see~\cite{CG17} and the references therein.

 Some results about magnetic Schr\"{o}dinger operators on domains with corners in the semi-classical limit~\cite{BDP16,R} have been proven assuming that certain spectral properties of magnetic Neumann Laplacians on wedges are valid.
 However, rigorous proofs of these properties are missing and only numerical evidences supporting them are available.
 The existence of bound states for any aperture in the interval $(0,\pi)$ is a prominent open problem of this type.